ART AUCTION

 OUR JOURNEY

 We are French & Swiss artists based in London.
-We had the opportunity to travel around Central/South America last year, engaging in various creative jobs… Landing ourselves in Puerto Colombia for a residency at Nomad Future Land in the studio of Maria Elvira Dieppa.
-Maria introduced us to the Jimmy Correa who took us immediately under his wing, introducing us to their incredible community.
-We stayed with the Kogi’s for a few days learning about their history and discovering their beautiful and sustainable way of life.
+We had the opportunity to travel around Central/South America last year, engaging in various creative jobs, landing ourselves in Puerto Colombia for a residency at Nomad Future Land in the studio of Maria Elvira Dieppa.
+Maria introduced us to artist Jimmy Correa who introduced us to the Kogi’s incredible community.
+We stayed with the Kogi for a few days learning about their history and discovering their beautiful and sustainable way of life.

-This project started as a means to show the Kogis our gratitude for their hospitality but more-so, we wish to show our gratitude for their contribution to our planet.
+This project started as a means to show the Kogi our gratitude for their hospitality and to raise awareness about the inportant role they play in protecting our planet.

 THE PROJECT

-Twenty-years ago, the construction of a suspended bridge above the Rio Ancho began taking place.
-This bridge is vital for the transportation of food, animals, products etc across different villages.
-Due to the conflict between the paramilitary and the guerilla (FARC), the project abruptly came to a halt.
+Twenty-years ago, the construction of a suspended footbridge above the Rio Ancho began.
+This bridge was to be a safe and vital means for the Kogi to transport food, animals, products etc and would provide access to eleven other villages.
+Due to conflict between the paramilitary and the guerilla (FARC), the project abruptly came to a halt.

 In 2016, a peace treaty was agreed between the Colombian government and the FARC, which allowed the project to be reconsidered.